 Accidental death insurance can be a good way to help with supplementing other life insurance coverage that is in force.
 Coverage on this particular plan can be purchased for up to $1 million.
 Family coverage is also available.

-In addition to life insurance coverage, Mutual of Omaha offers a wide range of other products and services to its customers.
-These include the following:
+Along with offering life insurance coverage, Mutual of Omaha offers a vast range of other products to its customers:

 - Long-Term Care Insurance